Sonia A. Baxendale Chair

 Jordan Bitove Board Member

 Jordan Bitove joined the Board of Directors of SickKids Foundation in June 2012.

-Mr. Bitove is a graduate of Western University and presently sits on its Board of Governors.
-He also holds the position of Honorary Consul to the Republic of Macedonia.
+Mr. Bitove is a graduate of Western University and holds the position of Honorary Consul to the Republic of North Macedonia.

 Emily Burnett Board Member